CarlaLlama/BrickSiteTutorial/readme.md

  newBrick.className = "tile is-parent";
 ```

 Add an `article` element on the document and give it some styling.
-Each brick as it's own style defined in the `BRICKS` array, so use this in the class definitions:
+Each brick has its own style defined in the `BRICKS` array, so use this in the class definitions:

 ```
  let newBrickArticle = document.createElement('article');